BU-IE-360/fall20-ferhatturhan/index.md

 [Here](files/ferhatturhan_homework_4.html) is the transformation of the time series Daily Electricity Consumption data into stationary time series data.

+## Homework 5 (16.02.2021)

+[Here](files/ferhatturhan_homework_5.html) is an example of stepwise regression model on forecasting if a candidate will be a good salesperson or not.

 -----------------------------------------------------------------------------------------------------------

 ## Group Project (15.02.2021)